augwich/railmap/README.md

 12. Service [string]
  - if the line has multiple services/branches, this indicates which services/branch serves this station
  - written as "ServiceName (LineName)"
+ - can be written as simply "ServiceName" if only one Line is present
  - If limited, may contain an optional descriptor indicating how the service is limited, appended to the end of the service tag (written as "ServiceName - Service (Designator)").
 Descriptors may include, but are not limited to, the following: "Late Nights Only", "Weekends Only", "Rush Hours Only", "Special Events".

 13. Limited_Service [bool/string]
  - whether the lines/routes serving this station operate at a "limited service" capacity at this station.
- - written as "ServiceName - bool"
+ - written as "LineName - bool"
  - written as simple "bool" if only one service serves this station
  - a service is categorized as "Limited Service" if it meets one of the following:
 a) the total number of trains that serve this station is less than 6 per day in a single direction